roboflow/inference/docs/workflows/create_workflow_block.md

-# Creating Workflow block
+# Creating Workflow blocks

-Workflows blocks development is the process that requires understanding of Workflow Ecosystem.
-Before diving deep in the details, let's summarise the knowledge that would be required:
+Workflows blocks development requires an understanding of the Workflow Ecosystem.
+Before diving deeper into the details, let's summarize the required knowledge:

 Understanding of [Workflow execution](/workflows/workflow_execution/), in particular: